Taça de Portugal

 The Taça de Portugal (/pt/; lit.
 'Cup of Portugal') is an annual association football competition and the premier knockout tournament in Portuguese football.
 For sponsorship reasons, it has been known as Taça de Portugal Generali Tranquilidade since the 2024–25 season.
 Organised by the Portuguese Football Federation since it was first held in 1938, the competition is open to professional and amateur clubs from the top-four league divisions.
 Matches are played from August–September to May–June, and the final is traditionally held at the Estádio Nacional in Oeiras, near Lisbon.

 The cup winners qualify for the Supertaça Cândido de Oliveira (or the runners-up, in case the winners are also the league champions) and the UEFA Europa League.
 The Europa League berth is passed down the contemporaneous Primeira Liga table if the cup winner had already qualified for the UEFA Champions League.

 Before 1938, a similar competition was held since 1922 under the name Campeonato de Portugal (Championship of Portugal), which determined the national champions from among the different regional championship winners.
 The establishment of the Primeira Liga, a nationwide league-based competition, as the official domestic championship in 1938, led to the conversion of the Campeonato de Portugal into the main domestic cup competition, under its current designation.
 The trophy awarded to the Portuguese Cup winners is the same that was awarded to the Campeonato de Portugal winners, although titles in each competition are counted separately.

 The first winners of the Taça de Portugal were Académica, who defeated Benfica 4–3 in the 1939 final.
 Benfica are the most successful team in the competition, with 26 trophies in 39 final appearances.
-Sporting CP are the current holders, after beating Benfica 3–1 in the 2025 final to secure their 18th title in the competition.
+Torreense are the current holders, after beating Sporting CP 2–1 in the 2026 final to secure their first title in the competition.